daysuwaa/Aiwerioghene/README.md

 🥰 I am currently in my second year of university; studying computer science.

-🤡 Fun fact :sadly, i have no fun fact🙊
+🤡 Fun fact :sadly, i have no fun fact🙊.

 📫 You can reach me at daysuwaaiwerioghene@icloud.com.